Flying with Your Service Dog

 Additional requirements may apply to international travel or travel to Hawaii.

-We’ve partnered with Service Animal Travel Solutions (SATS) to streamline service animal travel requests.
+Alaska Airlines has partnered with Service Animal Travel Solutions (SATS) to streamline service animal travel requests.
+If your trip includes a flight on a partner airline, you'll need to contact them separately as their process may be different.

 Alaska Airlines does not make special accommodations for emotional support animals (the airline considers them pets).